Lanhydrock House: Lanhydrock Estate Company

 In 1934, to manage income taxes and death duties, the entire Cornish landholdings of the Agar-Robartes family were incorporated into the Lanhydrock Estate Company.
 In 1953, faced with crippling death duties through a lack of his own children, the 7th Viscount Clifden gave the house and approximately 160 ha of parkland to the National Trust.
 This allowed the preservation of the house and its extensive Victorian collections, and, by agreement with the Inland Revenue, payment in kind of death duties, allowing the residual Lanhydrock Estate Company to pass into the hands of the wider family.

 On the death of the 7th Viscount, the titles and control of the company passed to his youngest brother Arthur Agar-Robartes, 8th Viscount Clifden.
 Lord Clifden died in December 1974, and in a similar death duty exchange with HM Revenue, added 298 acre during the 1970s to the National Trust's estate holdings.
 He had married Patience Mary Basset in 1920 but died without male issue, and upon his death all his titles, with the exception of the barony of Mendip (which the 6th Earl of Normanton succeeded) became extinct.
-His daughter Rachel married Captain Cromwell Lloyd-Davies in 1941, and they had a daughter Ann Lloyd-Davies (1942–present).
+His daughter Rachel married Captain Cromwell Lloyd-Davies in 1941, and they had a daughter Ann Lloyd-Davies (1942–2016).
 In 1964 she married Colin Williams; they and their three children now control the company.

 As of 2020 the company owns and controls 2500 acre of land, and is by descent controlled by the Williams family.

 House and gardens today

 Today, the public tour of Lanhydrock house is one of the longest of any National Trust house.
 It takes in the service rooms, nurseries and some servants' bedrooms, as well as the main reception rooms and family bedrooms.
 In 2004 it was one of the Trust's ten most visited paid-entry properties, with over 200,000 visitors.

 Parts of the estate have been designated as an Important Plant Area, by the organisation Plantlife, for its ancient woodland and lichens.
 The hill behind the house is planted with a fine selection of shrubs and trees.

 Lanhydrock was the main setting for the 1996 film version of Twelfth Night directed by Trevor Nunn, and starring Helena Bonham Carter as Olivia.
 On 12 June 2008 Lanhydrock hosted an episode of BBC TV's Antiques Roadshow, which was first aired on 12 October 2008 (part 1) and 30 November 2008 (part 2).

 From 2024 the Jacobean plasterwork ceiling in the Long Gallery, one of the few parts of the house that survived the 1881 fire, was the subject of a conservation project to clean and restore it.
-In June 2025 the restoration as featured in an episode of BBC's series Hidden Treasures of the National Trust.
+In June 2025 the restoration featured in an episode of BBC's series Hidden Treasures of the National Trust.